Brownster/ipod-dock/README.md

 device by passing ``--device`` to the scripts or updating ``config.IPOD_DEVICE``.

-After updating `fstab` you can test with:
+To manually mount the device you can run:

 ```bash
 sudo -u ipod mount /opt/ipod-dock/mnt/ipod